JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

 * Creating an open-source library.
 * Storing the code for your library in a GitHub repository.
-* Either not registered on NPM yet or have an existing account.
+* Either not registered on npm yet or have an existing account.
 * Using GitHub Actions for continuous integration.

 ## Sample library